Immune Stimulating Naturopathic Cancer Therapies

-Because the immune system is such an integral component of cancer prevention and treatment, it is something we address with every patient that walks through our door.
-Each person is assessed on an individual basis to decide which immune stimulating therapies are right for them.
+Because the immune system is such an integral component of cancer prevention and treatment, it is always something we address in association with cancer.
+Each person we see is assessed on an individual basis to decide which immune-stimulating therapies are right for them.

 Low Dose Naltrexone (LDN)

 Naltrexone is an opioid antagonist commonly used in opioid and alcohol addiction.
 It blocks the opioid receptor preventing these substances from attaching.
-However, it is used at significantly higher does during these situations (50-150 mg vs 1.5-4.5 mg) hence when we use it, it is called low dose naltrexone (2,10).
+However, it is used at significantly higher does during these situations (50-150 mg vs 1.5-4.5 mg) hence when we use it, it is called low dose naltrexone.

-At low doses, naltrexone reversibly and transiently binds (for 3-4 hours) to the opioid receptor (1).
-The body senses that it has low levels of opioids and so increases the production of endogenous opioids also known as endorphins and enkephalins (1).
+At low doses, naltrexone reversibly and transiently binds (for 3-4 hours) to the opioid receptor.
+The body senses that it has low levels of opioids and so increases the production of endogenous opioids also known as endorphins and enkephalins.

-It also upregulates the number of opioid receptors in the body and the sensitivity of these receptors (1).
+It also upregulates the number of opioid receptors in the body and the sensitivity of these receptors.
 Many of our cells, including immune cells, have opioid receptors on their surface.

-This is beneficial in many conditions which includes autoimmune disease and other inflammatory conditions as well as cancer.
+This is beneficial in many conditions which include autoimmune disease and other inflammatory conditions as well as cancer.

-It exerts its effects by directly inhibiting cancer cell growth, inhibiting angiogenesis, and stimulating the immune system (2).
+It exerts its effects by directly inhibiting cancer cell growth, inhibiting angiogenesis, and stimulating the immune system.

-Use of LDN has also been found to reduce side effects of common chemotherapies such as cisplatin (2,10).
+Use of LDN has also been found to reduce the side effects of common chemotherapies such as cisplatin.